sendgrid/docs/content/docs/ui/sending-email/adding-dynamic-content-with-handlebars-in-marketing-campaigns.md

 You can go beyond simple custom field replacement, using dynamic content and Handlebars to meet your goals.

-To understand how to add Tags to your Marketing Campaigns designs, see our [Editor documentation]({{root_url}}/ui/sending-email/editor/).
+To understand how to add tags to your Marketing Campaigns designs, see our [Editor documentation]({{root_url}}/ui/sending-email/editor/).
 The Editor documentation also explains how to preview your message with sample data.

 This page provides several example use cases to show you how to modify the dynamic content in your designs with Handlebars.
 For a full reference of all available helpers, see [Using Handlebars]({{root_url}}/for-developers/sending-email/using-handlebars/).
 First, we’ll outline how to handle default values when using handlebars in Marketing Campaigns.